JavisVerse/Awesome-AVI/README.md

 </div>

-> 💡 *This repository contains a curated list of papers and resources for Audio-Visual Intelligence (AVI), organized following our comprehensive survey.*
+> 💡 *This repo contains a curated list of papers and resources for Audio-Visual Intelligence (AVI), organized following our [survey](https://arxiv.org/abs/2605.04045).*
 > 📌 *Please feel free to open an issue or PR for any possibly missed related work.*

 <p align="center">